Ming-2015/glPlayground/README.md

 ## Compilation
 Compile this with a c++ compiler with the libraries listed above.
 It should run with static libraries (or dynamic, maybe, depending on how the project is set up).

+## Running
+To run this program, you will need the assets used for testing.
+Please email me if you need the assets, or you can head over to GameStates/TestTriangle.cpp and swap out the assets loaded with your own assets.